rackerlabs/docs-style-guide/style-guide/how-to-article-guidelines.rst

 **Example: Create a VM running a Docker host**

-1. Show all the available virtual machines (VMs) that are running Docker.
+1. Show all of the available virtual machines (VMs) that are running Docker by running the following command:

    ``$ docker-machine ls``